denim-bluu/go-snippetbox/README.md

 # Snippetbox

+## Project Overview

-Snippetbox is a simple web application for sharing code snippets, built with Go.
+Snippetbox is a simple but robust application for sharing code snippets.
+It's built with Go and uses PostgreSQL for data storage.
+The application allows users to create, view, and manage their code snippets.

+## Features

+- User authentication: Sign up, log in, and log out.
+- Snippet management: Create, view, and delete snippets.
+- Secure: All data is transmitted over HTTPS.

+## Technologies Used

+- Go: The main programming language used.
+- Gorilla/mux: The HTTP router and URL matcher for building Go web servers.
+- PostgreSQL: The database used for storing data.
+- Docker: Used for creating and managing the application's environment.
+- Docker Compose: Used for defining and running multi-container Docker applications.

 ## Project Structure